When an open-ended search reveals one of the top questions about a product to be “Is it still used?” — it is time to evaluate modern ERP solutions.

 If your company is migrating to an entirely new platform, more options may be available in terms of variety.
 But again, it is not a simple choice.
 And it is your responsibility to recognize that the area requiring the most attention is data migration.

 There are many good software options in the market for those looking to change.
 For example, we have advised some current PeopleSoft users to transition to Workday, a ground-up, pure SaaS solution on a modern platform.
 Other products we might recommend include NetSuite, Infor, Unit4, Sage Intacct, or Acumatica.
-But it is important to note that every scenario is unique, and it is never advisable to make such an important decision based on an article such as this one without evaluating each of the factors involved in a proper ERP selection.
+But it is important to note that every scenario is unique, and it is never advisable to make such an important decision based on an article such as this one without evaluating each of the factors involved in a proper ERP software selection.

 Not Everyone Has to Move